 Under the CStone agreement, in order to evaluate the transaction price for purposes of ASC 606, the Company determined that the upfront amount of \$40.0 million constituted the entirety of the consideration to be included in the transaction price as of the outset of the arrangement, which was allocated to the three performance obligations.
 The potential milestone payments that the Company is eligible to receive were excluded from the transaction price, as all milestone amounts were fully constrained based on the probability of achievement.
-The Company satisfied the performance obligations upon delivery of the licenses, initial know-how transfers and product trademark and recognized the upfront payment of \$40.0 million as revenue during the second quarter of 2018.
+The Company satisfied the performance obligations upon delivery of the licenses, initial know-how transfers and product trademark and recognized the upfront payment of \$40.0 million as revenue in 2018.

-During the three months ended September 30, 2021 and 2020, no milestones were achieved under the CStone agreement.
-During the nine months ended September 30, 2021 and 2020, cash consideration associated with achieved regulatory and development milestones of \$9.0 million and \$2.0 million, respectively, were added to the estimated transaction price and recognized as revenue in such periods.
+The Company did not achieve any milestones under the CStone agreement during the three months ended September 30, 2022 and 2021.
+During the nine months ended September 30, 2022 and 2021, cash considerations associated with achieved regulatory and development milestones of \$4.0 million and \$9.0 million, respectively, were added to the estimated transaction price for the CStone agreement and recognized as revenue in such periods.
 The Company will reevaluate the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur, and if necessary, the Company will adjust its estimate of the transaction price, and any addition to the transaction price would be recognized as revenue when it becomes probable that inclusion would not lead to a significant revenue reversal.

-During the nine months ended September 30, 2021, the Company entered into commercial supply agreements and an avapritinib manufacturing technology transfer agreement with CStone for supply drug substance of avapritinib and drug product of avapritinib and pralsetinib to assist CStone's commercialization activities conducted specifically for the CStone territory.
+In 2021, the Company entered into commercial supply agreements and an avapritinib manufacturing technology transfer agreement with CStone related to supply of drug substance of avapritinib and drug product of avapritinib and pralsetinib to assist CStone's commercialization activities conducted specifically for the CStone territory.
+In the first quarter of 2022, the Company entered into a pralsetinib manufacturing technology transfer agreement with CStone related to supply of drug substance of pralsetinib.
 The manufacturing activities in these agreements were considered as distinct performance obligations from the CStone collaboration agreement and collaboration revenue is recognized upon delivery of the drug substance and drug product to CStone.

-A summary of revenue recognized under the CStone agreement during the three and nine months ended September 30, 2021 and 2020 is as follows (in thousands):
+A summary of revenue recognized under the CStone agreement during the three and nine months ended September 30, 2022 and 2021 is as follows (in thousands):

-Three Months Ended September 30, Nine Months End September 30, 2021 2020 2021 2020 License milestone revenue \$ - \$ - \$ 9,000 \$ 2,000 Manufacturing services related to CStone territory-specific activities 3,322 100 13,860 1,496 Royalty revenue 1,333 3,368 Total CStone collaboration revenue \$ 4,655 \$ 100 \$ 26,228 \$ 3,496
+nths Ended aber 30, Nine Months Ended September 30, 2022 2021 2021 2022 License milestone revenue \$ - \$ - \$ 4,000 \$ 9,000 Manufacturing services and royalty revenue related to CStone territory- specific activities 2,915 4,655 14,209 17,228 Total CStone collaboration revenue \$ 2,915 \$ 4,655 \$ 18,209 \$ 26,228

-The following table presents the contract assets associated with the CStone collaboration as of September 30, 2021 and December 31, 2020 (in thousands):
+The following table presents the contract assets associated with the CStone collaboration as of September 30, 2022 and December 31, 2021 (in thousands):

-September 30 , December 31,
+September 30, Dece mber 31,

-2021 2020
+2022 2021

-Accounts receivable, net \$ 6,229 \$ 563
+Accounts receivable, net \$ 2,045 \$ 8,164

-Unbilled accounts receivable \$ 4.361 . \$
+Unbilled accounts receivable \$ 2.206 \$ 5.034

-As of September 30, 2021, the Company had \$4.7 million of deferred revenue as a contract liability associated with the CStone collaboration, of which \$0.2 million was included in current liabilities.
-This contract liability resulted from advance payments made by CStone in connection with commercial supply of avapritinib and pralsetinib for the CStone territory.
-The contract liability associated with the CStone collaboration was \$6.5 million at December 31, 2020.
+As of September 30, 2022, the Company did not have material contract liability associated with the CStone collaboration.
+The contract liability associated with the CStone collaboration was \$4.8 million at December 31, 2021, which resulted primarily from advance payments made by CStone in connection with commercial supply of pralsetinib for the CStone territory.